karthikeyaraparla/Kiddoonnect/README.md

-Child Connect – Child Records Management App
-Child Connect is a secure and intuitive records management app designed for parents to organize their child's medical, school, and extracurricular records in one place.
+kiddoonect – Child Records Management App kiddoonect is a secure and intuitive records management app designed for parents to organize their child's medical, school, and extracurricular records in one place.
 Built using React and Tailwind CSS, the app provides a seamless user experience with role-based access, authentication, and AI-powered insights.

 ✨ Features
 🔐 Authentication & User Management